Ador1717/Ador1717/README.md

 - 👋 Hi, I’m @Ador1717
-- 🌱 I’m currently learning Computer science
+- 🌱 I’m currently learning C#
-- 📫 How to reach me Linkedin(ador-negash),adordaawit4@gmail.com
+- 📫 How to reach me Linkedin(ador-negash),adordawit4@gmail.com

 <!---
 Ador1717/Ador1717 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.